 Students must complete:

-(b.) six first-year units from one of the streams listed under 'Area of study' (36 points).
+(b.) six first-year units from one of the following streams (36 points):

 Diploma of Tertiary Studies